jupytercalpoly/jupyterlab-tabular-data-editor/MODEL_CHANGES.md

 Our new model doesn't directly modify this string until you save the file.
 To understand what the new model is doing we have to dig a bit deeper into how the grid displays the correct values in each cell.
 The grid asks a class called `DSVModel` what is at each row/column position by calling a one of `DSVModel`'s methods called `data`.
 So, the `DataGrid` would first call `this._model.data('body', 0, 0)` to figure out what should be in the first row and first column (the `body` argument specifies what _region_ the `DataGrid` is looking at).
 This method would return `1`, since 1 is the value in the first row, first column cell.

-Our new model is called `EditorModel` and it sits in between The data grid and the model.
-When The data read calls `data`, it is actually calling `EditorModel`'s `data` method. `EditorModel`'s `data` function In turn calls the `DSVModel`'s data function.
+Our new model is called `EditorModel` and it sits between The data grid and the model.
+When The data grid calls `data`, it is actually calling `EditorModel`'s `data` method. `EditorModel`'s `data` function In turn calls the `DSVModel`'s data function.
 But first we do some pre-processing.
-We map the requested row and column 2 the row and column That corresponds to where the field lies.
+We map the requested row and column to the row and column That corresponds to where the field lies.
 We do this with two arrays, which we call the `rowMap` and the `columnMap`.
 Here is a visual of what this looks like.

 <img width="557" alt="init-state" src="https://user-images.githubusercontent.com/52261474/89232442-5079de80-d59c-11ea-81e3-35fa9a13c03f.PNG">